KhronosGroup/SPIRV-LLVM-Translator/CONTRIBUTING.md

 [instructions] in [SPIR-V Headers repository] and push your changes for review, i.e. make a PR.
-Once the PR is merged, a new spirv.hpp will have to be downloaded during build of the translator; make sure to update the hash for SPIRV-Headers in the top-level [CMakeLists.txt] so that tokens from your extension can be visible to the translator build.
+Once the PR is merged, a new spirv.hpp will have to be downloaded during build of the translator; make sure to update the hash for SPIRV-Headers in [spirv-headers-tag.conf] so that tokens from your extension can be visible to the translator build.